soorinpark/mafiagame/README.md

 	------------------------------------------------------------------
-		6	| The app is able to keep track of day/night cycles with length assigned by userinput 7	| The app keeps track of each players action and updates accordingly 8   | The app has an unpredictable AI, so the games aren't repetitive
+		6	| The app is able to keep track of day/night cycles with length assigned by userinput 7	| The app keeps track of each players action and updates accordingly 8  	| The app has an unpredictable AI, so the games aren't repetitive 13	| The app can alter the punishments to those hit by mafia or removed during day, to allow for a wider range of players
  	------------------------------------------------------------------

 	Non-Functional Requirements